-At this year’s annual Living History Tour, visitors will “meet” some of Los Angeles’ most interesting early pioneers, war veterans and entertainment industry personages as costumed actors, at graveside, also portray the 1augOnerlives of a Civil War Union bugler and labor union activist; a Silent Film era starlet and early airline flight hostess whose life ended tragically; an African -American physician who risked his career for civil rights; and Los Angeles pioneer who helped author the city’s first charter.
+At this year’s annual Living History Tour, visitors will “meet” some of Los Angeles’ most interesting early pioneers, war veterans and entertainment industry personages as costumed actors, at graveside, also portray the lives of a Civil War Union bugler and labor union activist; a Silent Film era starlet and early airline flight hostess whose life ended tragically; an African -American physician who risked his career for civil rights; and Los Angeles pioneer who helped author the city’s first charter.

 Local West Adams/Mid-City neighborhoods played a prominent role in some of this year’s personages’ lives: